Reservoir Computing with Magnetic Thin Films: Reservoir Computing System

 Reservoir computers are composed of three layers: input, reservoir and output layer (Fig.~\ref{fig: magnetic platform}a).
 A reservoir, typically a fixed random network of discrete processing nodes with recurrent connections, features non-linear characteristics and a short-term memory.
-The reservoir network is driven by a time-varying input \textbf{$u$} that propagates through a random input mapping via connection weights {$\mathbf{W}_{in}$} (see Methods).
-The non-linear reservoir provides a high-dimensional projection of the input from which a subsequent linear readout layer can extract features relevant to the problem task.
-Training occurs only at the readout through trained weighted connections $\mathbf{W}_{out}$ connecting observable states to the final output.
-Typically, one-shot learning is used through linear regression, making learning extremely fast.
+The reservoir network is driven by a time-varying input \textbf{$u$} that propagates through an input mapping given by typically random connection weights {$\mathbf{W}_{in}$}.
+The non-linear reservoir provides a high-dimensional projection of the input, from which a subsequent linear readout layer can extract features relevant to the problem task.

+The reservoir dynamics of leaky-integrated discrete-time continuous-value simulated networks are commonly given by the state update equation: